Banking Fraud - A Government Priority

 Dishonesty and Interpretation

-In the latest Libor cases, it might be expected that the exact motives of those colluding will be placed under the microscope.
-On certain days where submissions have been made, no data regarding actual trades will have been available.
+The general rules about criminal guilt apply in any case involving the alleged fixing of prices or rates.
+There must be a motive to distort, and there must be dishonesty for a prosecution to succeed.
+Submitting data might not be enough if the significance of the data is not fully known.
+For example, on certain days where submissions have been made, no data regarding actual trades will have been available.
 If estimates have to be made against a backdrop of little data, other factors may well be argued as being relevant which cast doubt on whether it was that clear cut that a submission was inaccurate.
-These grey areas in the interpretation of what was expected may provide an obstacle the prosecution, as with any banking fraud investigation.
+These grey areas in the interpretation of what was expected may provide an obstacle to the prosecution, as with any banking fraud investigation.

 The usual rules apply with regard to specialist fraud cases.
 Specialist banking fraud solicitors and barristers are essential for the defence.
 There is usually little time to be explaining principles of banking practice to one's legal team.
-While every industry has its idiosyncrasies, the reality is that a basic knowledge of the workings of the City is a given.
+While every industry has its idiosyncrasies, the reality is that a basic knowledge of the workings of the City is a must.